National Professional Qualification for Leading SEND (NPQSENDCO)

 Curriculum:

-You will learn how to:
+On this programme, you will learn how to:

 - Contribute to establishing and sustaining a positive and supportive culture across the school for all pupils.